J-Rakesh-Naidu/technity-tasks/task-7/README.md

 # Experience

-I could do all problems except the palindrome one in Euler Project.
+I was able to complete all the problems but I took some time for the palindrome problem in euler project.

 Hackerrank and Codeforce problems didn't give me much trouble.